 Wait, How About Tonkotsu Ramen and Tori Paitan?

-Interestingly, tonkotsu ramen receives such wild popularity in the US and other parts of the world that it is often being classified as the fourth type of ramen.
-However, we want to clarify that tonkotsu is not a tare (sauce) but a type of soup broth, and it might surprise you that tonkotsu ramen has lost its popularity over the past decade in Japan.
+Interestingly, tonkotsu ramen (豚骨ラーメン) has received such widespread popularity in the U.S. and other parts of the world that it is often classified as the fourth type of ramen.
+However, we want to clarify that tonkotsu is not tare but a type of soup broth, and it might surprise you that it has lost its popularity over the past decade in Japan.

-Taking over the rank is tori paitan ramen, especially among women who try to get extra collagen from the soup.
+Taking over the rank is tori paitan (鶏白湯), a thick and milky chicken-based soup broth.
+It’s especially among women who try to get extra collagen from the soup.

-So, to be technically correct, we consider both tonkotsu ramen and tori paitan by soup categories, instead of grouping them together as the tare flavors.
+So, to be technically correct, we consider both tonkotsu ramen and tori paitan by soup categories instead of grouping them as the tare flavors.
 Let’s talk more about the soup categories.

 Ramen Type by Soup Categories

 Besides tare (sauce), Japanese ramen experts also classify ramen by the types of soup stock.
 Called “dashi” in the ramen language, the soup stock plays the core part of ramen.
-There are two types of soup stock: Chintao soup and paitan soup.
+There are two types of soup stock: Chintan soup and Paitan soup.

-Typical shoyu ramen, shio Ramen, and miso ramen discussed above are made with this soup broth.
-Chintao soup is clear and thin and is made with bones of pork, chicken, or both as well as vegetables and seafood.
+Typical shoyu ramen, shio ramen, and miso ramen discussed above are made with this soup broth.
+Chintan soup is clear and thin and is made with bones of pork, chicken, or both, as well as vegetables and seafood.
 The soup stock is boiled down over low heat to prevent it from becoming cloudy, resulting in a clear soup.

-Because of its light flavor, chintao soup is almost always made with Japanese traditional dashi ingredients.
-When you combine the unique and umami-loaded flavors in dashi with pork or chicken soup broth, you will have a real Japanese food experience.
+Because of its light flavor, chintan soup is almost always made with traditional Japanese dashi ingredients.
+Combining the unique and umami-loaded flavors in dashi with pork or chicken soup broth will give you a real Japanese food experience.
 These umami-imparting ingredients are:

 2. Paitan Soup (白湯スープ)